wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/File-Upload/file-upload-master.md

 ## Bypassing File Upload Restrictions
 ```
+1. Create a malicious file with an extension that is accepted by the application.
+2. Upload that file and click on send.
+3. Capture the request in any proxy tool, edit the file extension to the malicious extension that you want.
+In some cases, you might need to change the content type of a file.
+4. Forward the request to the server.

-Suppose you have a limitation that you can only upload in a few formats like PDF, JPEG, JPG, ….But what if you can upload a PHP file by defying the Upload mechnism and validation of file type check. let me tell you if someone can upload a PHP file then its game over for the website as he will upload a php shell and can easily perform an RCE , or Worst will simply gain a reverse shell on the server.
+Suppose you have a limitation that you can only upload in a few formats like PDF, JPEG, JPG, ….But what if you can upload a PHP file by defying the Upload mechnism and validation of file type check.

 How does Bypass work
-Well it depends on which kind of validation the system is using …it is just verfying the extension ? if its just doing that then it becomes very easy to bypass and upload a PHP file or something malicious. suppose we have to upload a JPG file so the extension must be something.jpg
+Well it depends on which kind of validation the system is using …it is just verfying the extension ? if its just doing that then it becomes very easy to bypass and upload a PHP file or something malicious.
+Suppose we have to upload a JPG file so the extension must be something.jpg

 Bypassing Normal extension
 Now what we can do is we can upload a file which looks like this something.php.jpg or somethings.jpg.php.
 ```

-## 2. Bypassing the magic Byte validation.
+## 2. Bypassing Magic Byte validation.
 ```
 Magic Bytes
 Successfully use magic bytes to fool the upload function into thinking php-reverse-shell.php was .pdf: